This post may contain affiliate links. Read the full disclosure

 You will enjoy a visit to the town square (Marienplatz), and a chance to see the town hall and other iconic sights in Bavarian Germany’s capital.

+Today, Nuremberg is a beautiful city to explore with plenty of things to see and do.
 There are plenty of shopping opportunities in Nuremberg for souvenirs or non-touristy wares.
 Plus there’s the food.
-So much fabulous food and even more during the Christmas market times.

 Wurzberg’s standout is the castle sitting high on the hill, looking down over the river.
 On your way back down from your Wurzberg castle visit, stop at one of the many cafes down the hill.
 Or make your way over to the Marienberg Fortress.